Vance198/vance198.github.io/README.md

 # Description
 - I wanted to keep my portfolio very simple and minimalistic.
-I was thinking from a employer perspective, and if I am last on the list of applicants, I want them to have everything they need within one page and without having them to go through a bulk of text to find what they need.
+I was thinking from a employer perspective, and if I am last on the a long list of applicants, the person viewing my portfolio would want to see something eye-popping or something quick.
+Since I do not have the skills to make something flashy at the moment, I kept it simple to let the viewer have everything they need in one page.
 There are some stuff I will implement and change once I gain more experience, like adding projects that are worthy of showing.

+# Things to implement
+- Fill in White Space
+- Projects
+- PDF file opens a new page rather than forcing a download
+- Resizable page